Sweater 101: How to Plan Sweaters that Fit…and Organize Your Knitting Life at the Same Time

 Sweater 101 is not a book of patterns.
 It’s a reference text that you’ll consult every time you make a sweater…

-* use two simple math skills to save time on every sweater you knit (page 22+).
+- use two simple arithmetic skills to save time on every sweater you knit (page 22+).

 “You do not really understand something unless you can explain it to your grandmother.”
 Albert Einstein